What do voice-over agencies and studios expect from talent?

-Just in case you missed it, Voquent are a multilingual audio-visual production company specialising in voice over.
+Just in case you missed it, Voquent is a multilingual audio-visual production company specialising in voice-over.

-We're one of a number of voice over agencies and production companies that work in this industry.
-We've spoken to several of them over the years and have a good understanding of the way we all see project work and most importantly, how to make them go smoothly.
+We're one of many voice-over agencies and production companies that work in this industry.
+We've spoken to several of them over the years and have a good understanding of how we all see projects work and, most importantly, how to make them go smoothly.

-Here's the do's and don't for working with a voice over agency or production company.
+Without further ado.
+Here's the do's and don't for working with any voice-over agency or production company.

 DO: Respond quickly and personably to emails about being shortlisted

 These points might all seem obvious, but you would be surprised how often this doesn’t happen!
 Whenever you get an e-mail from a voice-over agency, particularly one like Voquent, then you are usually on a very short shortlist and are in realistic consideration for the job.
 Sometimes you might get open casting calls sent to every agency, but the way we work makes those situations rare.

 ALSO READ: YouTube Star On How To Become a Voice Actor

 Responding promptly to e-mails makes the job of the agency much more effortless.
 There is often immense pressure from the client to provide information quickly, and many of them seem to think agencies all have a little cupboard full of voice actors they can access at any time!
 Being friendly and personable in those e-mails, even if the job isn’t something you are interested in or think the rate is too low, makes the whole experience much better for everyone!

 I know I will personally always have a better experience with a friendly voice actor, even if there are some unforeseeable problems with the project, than a grumpy and rude person on a smoothly running project.